 Fredric E. Russell was born in 1944 in New York City and was the only child of Alfred and Pearl Russell.
-His father born and raised in Bronx, New York, was by nature a lucid and skilled writer who made his fortune as a successful journalist during the golden age of journalism working for several New York daily newspapers.
+His father, born and raised in Bronx, New York, was by nature a lucid and skilled writer who made his fortune as a successful journalist during the Golden Age of journalism, working for several New York daily newspapers.
 Pearl Russell was also born in New York but raised in Brooklyn.
-Pearl was a diligent and dedicated homemaker during Fred's younger life and after his parents divorced at age twelve, she entered the workforce as a secretary in Manhattan while still maintaining the tedious demands of motherhood.
-When Fred was 23, his father married a woman named Emma Harrison, proved to be a very supportive stepmother to Fred.
-Emma was born in Portland, Oregon, attended Reed College and, after graduation, moved to Manhattan and earned a graduate degree from the Columbia School of Journalism.
+Pearl was a diligent and dedicated homemaker during Fred's younger life, and after his parents divorced at age twelve, she entered the workforce as a secretary in Manhattan while still maintaining the tedious demands of motherhood.
+When Fred was 23, his father married Emma Harrison, who proved to be a very supportive stepmother to Fred.
+Emma was born in Portland, Oregon, attended Reed College, and, after graduation, moved to Manhattan and earned a graduate degree from the Columbia School of Journalism.

-During Fred's formative years, he attended public schools in New York City where he became inspired by his father's absorption with writing, publishing and love for newspapers.
-As a result, when Fred was only eight years old, he started his own weekly newspaper for the Peter Cooper Village, which he aptly named, the Peter Cooper Weekly.
-As the writer, editor, columnist and publisher of the weekly newspaper, the young entrepreneur quickly attracted the attention most notably from the producer of the ABC broadcast Judge for Yourself featuring Fred Allen, who purchased a copy of Fred's newspaper.
-Undoubtedly impressed by Fred's advanced skill and entrepreneurial flair, the producer invited him to appear on the show where he and his fellow contestants won and shared the spoils.
-At home on vacation from school, Fred would immerse his avid and curious nature in learning the strategic and challenging game of chess.
-He did this by purchasing, reading, and understanding "the why" of all the moves the Grand Masters made and by watching world champion matches at the Manhattan Chess Club.
+During Fred's formative years, he attended public schools in New York City, where he became inspired by his father's absorption with writing, publishing, and love for newspapers.
+As a result, when Fred was only eight years old, he started his weekly newspaper for the Peter Cooper Village, which he aptly named the Peter Cooper Weekly.
+As the writer, editor, columnist, and publisher of the weekly newspaper, the young entrepreneur quickly attracted the attention most notably from the producer of the ABC broadcast Judge for Yourself featuring Fred Allen, who purchased a copy of Fred's newspaper.
+Undoubtedly impressed by Fred's advanced skill and entrepreneurial flair, the producer invited him to appear on the show, where he and his fellow contestants won and shared the spoils.
+At home on vacation from school, Fred would immerse his avid and curious nature in learning the strategic and challenging chess game.
+He did this by purchasing, reading, and understanding "the why" of all the Grand Masters' moves and watching world champion matches at the Manhattan Chess Club.

-In 1957, when Fred was thirteen, his father received an opportunity to interview with Charles Merrill, founder and principal partner of Merrill Lynch.
-During this interview, a rapport developed between the two men which encompassed a conversation and interest concerning Fred's higher education.
-On behalf of the newfound friendship, Mr. Merrill made a phone call to his friend and college roommate, Frank Boyden, the headmaster at Deerfield Academy in Deerfield, Massachusetts.
-The famous headmaster interviewed Fred and accepted him into the very competitive all boys' sports-driven academy as a freshman.
-Deerbrook Academy was influenced mostly by sports and provided Fred with a more challenging environment than the more focused academic structure of public schools.
-Fred's tenacious and determined spirit steered him through it and while he did not achieve varsity level in soccer, he did become president of the chess club.
+In 1957, when Fred was thirteen, his father received an opportunity to interview Charles Merrill, founder, and principal partner of Merrill Lynch.
+During this interview, a rapport developed between the two men, encompassing a conversation and interest concerning Fred's higher education.
+On behalf of the newfound friendship, Mr. Merrill made a phone call to his friend and college roommate, Frank Boyden, the Headmaster at Deerfield Academy in Deerfield, Massachusetts.
+The famous headmaster interviewed Fred and accepted him into the competitive all boys' sports-driven academy as a freshman.
+Deerfield Academy was influenced mainly by sports and provided Fred with a more challenging environment than public schools' more focused academic structure.
+Fred's tenacious and determined spirit steered him through it, and while he did not achieve varsity level in soccer, he did become president of the chess club.
 Mr. Boyden's leadership during that time became an interwoven blueprint throughout Fred's life.
-Such leadership lessons included learning the value of discipline, execution, and the importance of routines and pride of achievements and workmanship.
-Fred graduated from Deerfield Academy in1961.
+Such leadership lessons included learning the value of discipline, execution, the importance of routines, and pride of achievements and craft.
+Fred graduated from Deerfield Academy in 1961.